nicolai86/scaleway-terraform-demo/README.md

 $ terraform apply -var 'aws_hosted_zone_id=<my-hosted-zone-id>'
 ```

-Once this is done we should immediatly be able to access our api:
+Once this is done we should immediatly be able to access our api via our AWS Route 53
+domain:

 ```
 $  curl -v -H 'isgo17outyet.randschau.eu'